LQR471814/netsuite-docs/README.md

 go run .
 ```

-The output of the scraper can be found in:
+The scraper outputs the following files:

 - `out.json` - a list of json objects containing content and metadata for each page of documentation.
 - `volumes/volume-*.md` - chunks of documentation pages combined into various volumes in the markdown format, useful for use with Google's Notebooklm.